ChampagneAndfragrance/Dino_Diffusion_Parking_Official/README.md

 ## Dataset and Training

 ### Training Data
-We use the same dataset with the state-of-the-art work [End-to-End Visual Autonomous Parking via Control-Aided Attention](https://www.arxiv.org/abs/2509.11090?context=cs) and show better performance over it in the benchmarking.
 Since the whole dataset is extremely large (> 2 TB) so we upload part of our training data to [HuggingFace](https://huggingface.co/datasets/ChampagneAndfragrance/Dino_Diffusion_Parking/tree/main).

 ### Training script